deathworlders/online/content/books/deathworlders/chapter-84-the-deep.md

 Rather than say hello with any dignity, he staggered from the bed in a series of grunts and animal noises and lurched for the privacy offered by a screen in the corner, where his chamberpot waited.

-His steward, Sagar, was used to to it, of course, and raised his voice to call out over the spatter of liquid on pottery.
+His steward, Sagar, was used to it, of course, and raised his voice to call out over the spatter of liquid on pottery.
 “Another royal night to remember—or forget—my king?”

 “Mm…” Gilgamesh grunted. “...Remember.
 Just.
 What was her name again?”